The average salary for a Fire Chief is $79,126.

 Fire chiefs are responsible for providing managerial and administrative direction within a fire department.
 Their role is one of leadership, and their responsibilities include: planning and supervising fire operations; coordinating fire programs and action plans with a city's government; supervising building inspections for fire hazards to ensure they meet safety standards; preparing the fire department's annual budget; reviewing new and replaced equipment; and performing training drills with ot…Read more

 Fire Chief Tasks

-Evaluate scale and nature of reported fires while assigning appropriate teams to strategic locations for rescue of people and extinguishing flames.
+- Evaluate scale and nature of reported fires while assigning appropriate teams to strategic locations for rescue of people and extinguishing flames.

-Update, review, and report on personnel, equipment, and incidents.
+- Update, review, and report on personnel, equipment, and incidents.